langfuse/langfuse-docs/pages/docs/sdk/python_decorators.md

 The Langfuse SDK executes network requests in the background on a separate thread for better performance of your application.
 This can lead to lost events in short lived environments such as AWS Lambda functions when the Python process is terminated before the SDK sent all events to our backend.

-To avoid this, ensure that the `langfuse.flush()` method is called before termination.
+To avoid this, ensure that the `langfuse_context.flush()` method is called before termination.
 This method is waiting for all tasks to have completed, hence it is blocking.

 ## Additional features